frinfo702/gmi/README.md

-# RustySearch
+# Fixer

-RustySearch is a high-performance, scalable file search engine project that leverages the strengths of both Rust and Go to provide efficient search capabilities.
+Fixer is a high-performance, scalable file search engine project that leverages the strengths of both Rust and Go to provide efficient search capabilities.

 ## 🎯 Project Goals